16th Infantry Regiment (United States): World War II

 Subsequently, the regiment sailed to Liverpool, England, and from there entrained on 16 October 1943 for Dorchester, to carry out seven months of grueling training in preparation for the Allied invasion of Europe.
 On 1 June 1944, the men of the 16th Infantry departed their D-Camps in southwestern England and embarked on amphibious assault ships at the port of Weymouth.
 Units of the 16th Infantry boarded USS Samuel Chase, USS Henrico, and HMS Empire Anvil, preparatory to their third—and most important—amphibious assault mission.
 Late on the afternoon of 5 June 1944, the troop-laden ships slipped out of Weymouth harbor and headed for the beaches of Normandy.
 The long-awaited assault on "Fortress Europe" began in the early hours of 6 June 1944 as the 16th Infantry Regiment moved toward Omaha Beach.
+At approx. 0530 hours A Company, 1st Battalion disembarked from the Chase, they landed on ER beach at H-70 (0740 hours).
+B Company landing was put into echelon on ER beach at 0735 amidst heavy artillery and MG fire.
+C Company Co. landed on Easy Red (ER) Section at H / 70 (0740).
+The landing was made midway between points where the 2nd and 3rd Battalions 16th Infantry had landed.
+D Company landed on Easy Red at 0620 hours.
+Company F landed on Beach vicinity of Colleville a Mer at 0640 hours.
+On the Henrico, G Company, 2nd Battalion assault craft teams were loaded by 0415 hrs. leaving for the beach by 0555 hrs.
+H Company reached the shore at approx. 0727 hours and I Company, 3rd Bn. landed between 0650 and 0700.
 As landing craft dropped their ramps, men were killed and wounded as they attempted to get out of the boats.
 Others were hit as they struggled through the surf or tried to run across the sand weighted down with water-logged equipment.
-Many were shot down, but others made it in close to the base of the bluff where they found the area mined and criss-crossed with concertina wire.
+Many were shot down, but others made it in close to the base of the bluff where they found the area mined and crisscrossed with concertina wire.
 Eventually, an assault section of E Company under First Lieutenant John M. Spalding and Staff Sergeant Philip Streczyk managed to cross a minefield, breach the enemy wire, and struggle their way to the bluff.
 Colonel George A. Taylor, the regimental commander, noting the small breakthrough stood to his feet and yelled at his troops, "The only men who remain on this beach are the dead and those who are about to die!
 Let's get moving!"
 Soon other troops began making their way up the bluffs along Spaulding's route while other gaps were blown through the wire and mines.
-By vicious fighting, some hand-to-hand, other sections, platoons, and eventually companies made it to the top and began pushing toward Colleville-Sur-Mer.
+By vicious fighting, some hand-to-hand, other sections, platoons, and eventually companies made it to the top and began pushing toward Colleville-sur-Mer.
 By noon of that bloody day, the 16th Infantry had broken through the beach defenses and established a foothold that allowed follow-on units to land and move through.